Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/toolchain/PROJECT_SPEC.md

 when:

 - the module genuinely has a non-standard layout
-- you are gradually migrating an older repo structure
+- you are fitting the toolchain to a repo that already uses a different layout
 - a generated or vendored source root must be modeled explicitly

 If the module uses the standard Fabric layout, keep the TOML short and let the defaults do the